DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/Radio.md

 # Radio Communications

+In EMS communications, radio codes are essential for fast, clear, and professional interaction.
+Using standardized codes helps teams relay patient status, requests, and emergencies quickly without confusion.

+---

 ## Radio Codes
 While plain English is generally acceptable, some players do enjoy uzing radio codes in their roleplay.
 These are commonly accepted radio codes.